In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 The fact is that Google shows users the most relevant and high-quality content.
 This means that both fresh and evergreen content can rank well depending on the topic.

-For example, if you have a “Best Movies of This Year” article, you’ll need to update it regularly to ensure your article has all the new movies worthy of adding to your list.
+For example, if you have an article about the “Best Movies of This Year,” update it regularly.
+This way, your list will include all the new movies worth watching.

-However, if you have an article on a topic like “How to tie shoelaces”, no need to update it regularly since this topic has not changed much over the years.
+If you have an article on a topic like “How to tie shoelaces,” you don’t need to update it often.
+This topic has not changed much over the years.

-Another variation of this SEO myth is the belief that consistently publishing new content is necessary to maintain or improve search engine rankings.
+Another variation of this SEO myth is that you must constantly publish new content to maintain search rankings.
 Once again, it’s not about the freshness, but the quality of published articles.

 Instead of focusing solely on quantity, prioritize creating high-quality content that covers the topic in depth.